adam-calderon/Website-Server/content/authors/admin/_index.md

 title: Adam Calderon
 ---

-Adam graduated from Columbia University in 2020 with an M.A. in Psychology in Education and is currently a Fulbright scholar at the Hungarian Academy of Sciences.
-He is interested in utilizing machine learning to promote an informed, data-driven, approach to explain, predict, and treat mood and anxiety-related disorders.
+Adam Calderon is an aspiring psychologist with an M.A. in Psychology in Education from Columbia University.
+He has been named a Fulbright Scholar at the Hungarian Academy of Sciences, an APA Psychology intern at the United Nations, and an NSF REU fellow.
+He is interested in utilizing machine learning to promote an informed, data-driven approach to explain, predict, and treat mood and anxiety-related disorders.
 He is also interested in emotion dynamics, mindfulness, and neuroimaging.

+Currently, Adam holds a dual appointment as a measures researcher for Owl, a digital health company, and a research assistant in the Anxiety, Stress, and Prolonged Grief Program at NYU Grossman School of Medicine.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Adam Calderon_CV.pdf" "newtab" >}}CV{{< /staticref >}}.